Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Preliminaries on group cohomology

 \subsubsection{The geometric resolution I}

 We consider another model which is based on the canonical cellular decomposition of $\mathcal{O}$.
-This resolution carries more clear geometric picture of the group $\pi_1 ^{\text{orb}}(\mathcal{O})$.
+This resolution carries clearer geometric picture of the group $\pi_1 ^{\text{orb}}(\mathcal{O})$.
 Although this type of resolution may be classical and well-known, its construction is somehow scattered all over the old literatures, for instance, \cite{lyndon1950}, \cite{fox1954}, \cite{huebschmann1979}, and \cite{majumdar1970}.
-Here, we give the specific construction that fits for our situation.
+Here, we give a specific construction that fits for our situation.